finaptic/public-documentation/docs/Implementation-Guide/Personal-Financial-Management/index.md

-## Personal Financial Management Overview
+# PFM Overview

-Welcome to Finaptic’s Personal Financial Management Service that will help you deliver timely, relevant, contextialized and actionable digital-first communications.
+Welcome to Finaptic’s Personal Financial Management (PFM) Service that will help you deliver timely, relevant, contextialized and actionable digital-first communications.

-## This guide will
+## Guide Purpose
+**This guide will**
 - Educate you on Finaptic’s Personal Financial Management Service

 ---